 - As many friends, entrymates, strangers, or messy mix of all three as you can gather, representing as wide a variety of tastes as possible.
 There is no limit on team size.
 There have been Trivia teams with more than 80 people, and many with just one person.

 - Reference books.
 Courage.
-An inner (or outer) Nerd, Dork, and/or Geek.
+An inner (or outer) Nerd and/or Geek.
 A will to survive.

-- Once you've gathered your team, pick a dope team name.
+- Pick a righteous team name.
 Any name will do, but the best team names are answers to trivia questions.*

-- Also click on the link to your team's chat room in the upper-left corner of the homepage (make sure everyone on the team know the password so you all can join).
-You'll be joined by a moderator from our team.
-That's how you'll send us answers.
+- Also click on the link to your team's chat room in the upper-left corner of the homepage.

 - At 10:00PM, we will read a question over the air, and then play a song.
-You have the duration of the song to send us the answer to the question (You do this in the chat room).
+You have the duration of the song to tell us the answer to the question.
 You get one point for answering the question correctly, and one point for naming the song and artist.
 You may use the internet to answer the question, but may not use search engines or song-identifying apps for determining the song/artist.

 - Now lather, rinse, and repeat.
 Those are the "on-air" questions, and they will continue all night.

 - Every hour, we will post an Hour Bonus on the website.
 It will contain a set of questions on a particular topic, like "Dogs" or "A Song of Ice and Fire" or "Dance Crazes."
 You have a full hour to answer them in your team's Google Doc answer sheet.
 You have a choice of using the internet or not.
 If you forsake your search engine of choice (also known as "going commando"), your bonus will be worth more points and you will gain our love and respect.